Test Framework 2.0

 GUI Status Comparison

-A test creates the screen status, which describes the screen and allowss you to see changes immediately.
+A test creates a textual screen status, which describes the screen and allows you to see changes immediately.

 Record and log your manual testing, including every touch and keystroke.
 Then replay this sequence of UI actions to test them.

 Write your own test sequences with all required data/user inputs.
 The successful learned test serves as a ‘Golden Device’ for future tests, which can be compared to this one.

 The original screen before the testing.